viamrobotics/docs/docs/appendix/try-viam/reserve-a-rover.md

 ### How many active rentals can I have?

-You can only rent one rover at a time.
+You can only borrow one rover at a time.
 You cannot join the queue for another reservation while you have an active rental session.
-If you would like to, you can [extend your reservation](/appendix/try-viam/faq/#can-i-extend-my-time).
+If you would like to, you can [extend your reservation](/appendix/try-viam/reserve-a-rover/#can-i-extend-my-time).

 ### I loved my experience - can I play around more?

 Yes!
-You can rent the rover as many times as you’d like.
+You can borrow the rover as many times as you’d like.
 Here are some tutorials which you can follow:

 - [Drive with the Viam SDK](/get-started/drive-rover/)